Question: What if they pee on the pot but poo in their pants and then hide it?

 You don’t want your child to hold it in and get constipated.
-I read that “Constipation is the thief of HEALTH!”
+“Constipation is the thief of HEALTH!”

 Let them know it’s quite natural to poo and you can’t wait till you see them going on the pot!
-Sit with your child while he is trying and use it as a chance to talk about the day.
+Sit with your child while he is trying and use it as a chance to chat for a while.
 It will make it fun and not something to be ashamed of.
-Let them know how proud you are when they do it in the right place.
-Usually after a meal people have the urge to go.
+Thank them when they do it in the right place.
+Usually after a meal people have the urge to eliminate.
 Give ’em more liquids and watch ’em go!
-But above all, Don’t shame them for ‘accidents’.
-I LOVE the approach of a wonderful mom named Tara.
-Check out her blog on potty training here.
-What she is doing is really the thing that makes any ‘technique’ work- the love and cooperative spirit that you show in being there for your kids.
-You are on their side, and they can feel it, see it and know it for the great support that it is.
-How could they NOT want to cooperate with someone like that?
+Above all, never shame them for ‘accidents’.
+What makes any ‘technique’ work is the love and cooperative spirit that you show in being attentive to their efforts.
+You are on their side, and they can feel it, see it and know it for the great support it gives.
+How could they NOT want to cooperate with that?

 HEIDI (a fantastic mother of FIVE) made this wise observation ABOUT ‘pull-ups’:

 “Pull-ups = a diaper ; a DIAPER = go ahead and pee.”